 Modern Secularist vs. Religious Fanatic: Goldstein’s reading of Tibet, a review by Nicole Willock

 [What does a modernist secularist reading of recent Tibetan history look like?
-How does such readings reinforce notions of Tibetans as religious fanatics or barbaric?
-Nicole Willock (2011) takes a stab at these questions in her review of Melvyn Goldstein’s (2007, 2009) history of Tibet.
+How do such readings reinforce notions of Tibetans as religious fanatical barbarics?
+Nicole Willock (2011) takes a stab at these questions in her review of Melvyn Goldstein’s (2007, 2009) History of Modern Tibet.
 While she acknowledges his contributions, she also highlights the limitations of such a framing.
 Pointing out how such lens tend to reify notions of Tibetans as either modern or not-modern.
-One way of remedying this, according to Willock, is to engage Tibetans themselves, who engaged in practices of translations both past and present.
-This highlights how Tibetans were and continue to be agentive in translating and negotiating new terms such political and cultural moments spawned.
+One way of remedying this, according to Willock, is to engage Tibetans themselves, who have historically engaged in the practice of translation and continue to do so in the present.
+Highlighting how Tibetans continue to be agentive in translating and negotiating new political and cultural moments and the terminologies these moments spawned.

 The following essay is by Nicole Willock.
 It appeared under its original title “Two Recent Contributions and New Horizons in Modern Tibetan History” in International Journal of Asian Studies in 2011.
 I, Dawa Lokyitsang, approached the author and she gave permission for the essay to be featured on Lhakar Diaries.
 You can source the article as follows:

 Willock, Nicole.
 2011.
 “Two Recent Contributions and new Horizons in Modern TIbetan History.”
 International Journal of Asian Studies, 8(1), 81-87.]